Azure/review-checklists/README.md

 Additionally, a Github action in this repository translates after every commit the English version of the checklist to additional languages (Japanese, Korean, Spanish and Brazilian Portuguese), using the cognitive service [Azure Translator](https://azure.microsoft.com/services/cognitive-services/translator/).
 See an example of a translated checklist in [aks_checklist.ja.json](./checklists/aks_checklist.ja.json)

+## Reporting errors and contributing

+Please feel free to open an issue or create a PR if you find any error or missing information in the checklists, following the [Contributing guidelines](./CONTRIBUTING.md)

 ## Using the spreadsheet for Azure reviews

 1. Download the Excel spreadsheet from the [latest release](https://github.com/Azure/review-checklists/releases/latest/download/review_checklist.xlsm) to your PC